The most human

 Robin Jonsson is a choreographer, producer and sound-artist.
 He’s been creating and touring dance productions since 2006, in Europe and the world.
 He was based in Brussels from 2004 to 2015 where he studied at the well known dance school P.A.R.T.S, led by Anne Teresa de Keersmaeker, leader of the dance-company ROSAS.
 He is currently based in Stockholm.

 Concept, choreography: Robin Jonsson.
-Performers: Ludvig Daae and Maria.
-Robot Developer: Fredrik Löfgren.
+Performers: Ludvig Daae and Alex.
 Producer: Sara Bergsmark.
 Costume design: Tove Berglund.
+Composer: Siri Jennefelt (and Lou Reed).
 Lighting design: Johan Sundén.
+Monologue: Malin Axelsson.
 Technician: Björn Kuajara.
+Artistic consultant: Emma Kim Hagdahl.
+Robot Developer: Fredrik Löfgren.
 Co-produced by Turneslingan Tre Scener (MDT, Atalante and Dansstationen), The Cullberg Balett through the European Network Life Long Burning and Köttinspektionen.
-In collaboration with Department of Computer and Information Science at University of Linköping.
-Supported by The Swedish Arts Council, The Swedish Arts Grants Committee, The Municipality of Stockholm and The City of Stockholm.
+In collaboration with Department of Computer and Information Science at University of Linköping, SMart Productionhouse and Swedish Radio Drama.
+Supported by The Swedish Arts Council, The Swedish Arts Grants Committee, The Municipality of Stockholm, The City of Stockholm and Stiftelsen Längmanska Kulturfonden.
 A part of the project [DNA] Departures and Arrivals.